Christmas Closure

 Contact between a parent and child can be direct, or, in other words, face-to-face, which can include contact during the day or overnight.

-Contact may also be indirect, which can include telephone conversations, facetime, e-mails, letters, and gifts.
+Contact may also be indirect, which can include telephone conversations, video calls, e-mails, letters, and gifts.

 Contact can also be supervised in a contact centre.
 This form of contact is an option if there are safeguarding concerns present.